Chapter 11 Diffusion effects

 • We cannot treat everyone: \(\bar{R}<N\).

 Remark.
-Assumption 11.5 is mainly restrictive in making the problem symmetric: all nodes are traeted in the same way.
+Assumption 11.5 is mainly restrictive in making the problem symmetric: all nodes are treated in the same way.
 The only thing that distinguishes nodes is their respective size.
 Apart from that, they all respond in the same (average) way to the treatment.
 We do not try to distinguish between nodes based on observed characteristics of the nodes.
 We also do not try to vary the identity of treated units based on their observed characteristics.
-This extension is a work in progress.
+Another restriction is that \(A'>0\): we only consider treatments for which the response is always strictly increasing in \(p\) (and not weakly).

 Under Assumptions 11.2, 11.3 and 11.5, we can cast our optimization problem as follows: